josephreiser/volconnect/mern/client/README.md

 7. brew services start mongodb-community

-8. cd into the client directory inside the mern directory
+8. cd into the client directory inside the mern directory inside the directory where you cloned the repo

 9. rm package-lock.json

 10. npm install

 11. npm start

+12. allow it to open your browser, and you should see the app

 # Getting Started with Create React App